nahumsa/DM-Reconstruction/README.md

 - `Reconstruction DM.ipynb` : We used the [trace distance](https://en.wikipedia.org/wiki/Trace_distance) between the reconstructed density matrix and original density matrix.

+- `Reconstruction DM_entropy.ipynb` : We used the relative entropy between the reconstructed density matrix and original density matrix.

 ## Modules

 - Utils: